Ethra8/english-grows/README.md

 ![image](https://github.com/user-attachments/assets/d93bcbc5-c5b2-4834-94b3-8beb290e27f0)

 ## Overview
-This site is an e-commerce that sells services.
+This site is an e-commerce that offers services in the education industry, both to B2C and B2B potential customers.
+More specifically, online English teaching services by live qualified English teachers.
 The services provided are the following:
-- Live online lessons for B2B and B2C customers:
+- **B2C**
   * Individual Lesson Packs
   * Reduced Group courses

+- **B2B**
+  * Customized corporate professional training plans

 ## Live Site
 - You can view the deployed site on Heroku [here](https://english-grows-477471d17e50.herokuapp.com/)